team-5438/team-login/README.md

 # Login
-This is a simple tool to allow people to "login".
+This is a simple tool to allow people to login to an attendance system.

 The program needs a csv file to read from/output to.
 This can be found at the top of login.c as a macro.
 The default value is "timesheet.csv", and should